 The Group derecognises a financial liability when its terms are modified and the cash flows of the modified liability are substantially different.
 This occurs when the discounted present value of the cash flows under the new terms, including any fees paid net of any fees received and discounted using the original effective interest rate, is at least 10 percent different from the discounted present value of the remaining cash flows of the original financial liability.
 In this case, a new financial liability based on the modified terms is recognised at fair value.
-The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognised in profit or loss.
-If an exchange of debt instruments or modification of terms is accounted for as an extinguishment, any costs or fees incurred are recognised as part of the gain or loss on the extinguishment.
-If the exchange or modification is not accounted for as an extinguishment (i.e the modified liability is not substantially different), any costs or fees incurred adjust the carrying amount of the liability and are amortised over the remaining term of the modified liability.
+The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognised are recognised as part of the gain or loss on the extinguishment.
+If the exchange or modification is not accounted for as an extinguishment (i.e the modified liability is not substantially different), any costs or fees incurred are adjusted to the carrying amount of the liability and are amortised over the remaining term of the modified liability.